Foundation Logo

 HOW DO YOU GIVE TO THE FOUNDATION?

-Civitan Clubs of Canada, Districts, individuals, business organizations, other foundations and charitable organizations and charitable organizations may make gifts or bequests of money or property to the Civitan International Foundation of Canada.
-Funds may, at the option of the donor, be designated for a specified program or charity.
-Under the provisions of the Canadians Income Tax Act, funds contributed are tax deductible.
+Civitan Clubs of Canada, Districts, individuals, business organizations, other foundations and charitable organizations may make gifts or bequests of money or property to the Civitan International Foundation of Canada.
+Funds may, at the option of the donor, be designated for a specific program or charity.
+Under the provisions of the Canadian Income Tax Act, funds contributed are tax deductible.

 Return